Jeaudoir/Cityscape-Shuffle/README.md

 ## Known Issues

-None currently!
+**Red Fallback Screen Bug (v1.1.0):**
+A rare bug has been identified where the red fallback screen can occasionally appear when switching between game modes (e.g., returning from editors to main menu).
+This occurs because Unity sometimes destroys or nullifies background textures during mode transitions, and the mod randomly selects one of these null entries.
+The issue is cosmetic only and doesn't affect saves or gameplay.
+A fix is in development and will be released as v1.1.1 shortly.

+**DLC Background Support:**
+Technically this "should" load background images from all your DLC -- I can't test because I don't actually have any DLC myself!
+I've been waiting for someone on Steam Workshop to say "THIS DOESN'T WORK" but they haven't yet.
+If you have DLC, see that it works, and are willing to share your experience, please do so I can update this!

+**Reporting Issues:**
 If you encounter problems:
 1. Enable debug logging in mod settings
 2. Find `output_log.txt` in your game folder (\SteamLibrary\steamapps\common\Cities_Skylines\Cities_Data\output_log.txt)
 3. Report issues on GitHub with your log file

-Technically this "should" load background images from all your DLC -- I can't test because I don't actually have any DLC myself!
-I've been waiting for someone on Steam Workshop to say "THIS DOESN'T WORK" but they haven't yet.
-If you have DLC, see that it works, and are willing to share your experience, please do so I can update this!

 ---